At Middlesex Health, we are focused on caring for our community.

 If you are concerned that you or a loved one has symptoms of COVID-19, the first step is to contact your primary care provider.

 They will be able to recommend the next best steps for your and your family.

 What are the Symptoms of COVID–19?

 Symptoms may include fever, cough, shortness of breath, diarrhea, loss of smell or taste and muscle aches.

 Always call 911 if you have a medical emergency.
 If you think you might have COVID-19, please notify the operator.
 If possible, put on a face mask before medical help arrives.

 Resources, Links & Contacts

-This is the time to prepare but not to panic, and we want to help our community stay informed.
 The Centers for Disease Control & Prevention (CDC) and the State of Connecticut are two of the most important sources of information for Connecticut residents.